-The Ruby Palace, Palace Games – This is a point-and-click adventure game with elements of a light puzzle hunt.
-It supports hundreds of players, but they’ll need to be broken into groups of 4 or so.
-It would work well for a corporate event.
+The Ruby Palace & The Sapphire Palace & The Emerald Palace, Palace Games – These are point-and-click adventure games with elements of a light puzzle hunt.
+Each game supports hundreds of players, but they’d need to be broken into team of 4.
+The teams can compare scores across a full group leaderboard.
+These could work well for a corporate event.

 The Verdict, Logic Locks – This is an immersive experience akin to a larp where participants essentially serve digital jury duty.
 Rather than “play” or “solve,” you discuss and debate ethnics and justice.
 This complex and intense experience deals realistically with emotionally heavy themes.
 It is best as a group of 12.
 You can book a single ticket into a public-ticketed event or you can book for a larger group all together.

 Wreck Havoc: Global Catastrophe, Escape New Haven – This is a digital megagame with mechanics including resource management, social alliances and manipulation, and puzzles.
 It takes place in a digital event space that gives it a real-life megagame vibe.
 It supports team sizes from 24 to 240.